datasciencecampus/pygrams/docs/tech-report.md

 ## Previous and related work
 ## Tfidf 2 E

-**PyGrams** uses a tool called Term Frequency - Inverse Document Frequency or **TF-IDF** for short.
+//T: Nice section.
+Only need to stretch that tfidf is a sparse matrix(mostly zeros).
+In the example shown as dense **PyGrams** uses a process called Term Frequency - Inverse Document Frequency or **TF-IDF** for short.

 TF-IDF is a widely used technique to retrieve key words (or in our case, terms) from a corpus.
-The output of TF-IDF is a TF-IDF weight which can be used to rank the importance of terms within the corpus.
+The output of TF-IDF is a sparse matrix whose columns represent a dictionary of phrases and rows represent each document of the corpus.
 It can be broken down into two parts:

 1. **Term Frequency (TF)** = **$\frac{\text{The number of times a term appears in a document}}{\text{Total number of terms in the document}}$**